Canon 1200D vs Nikon D500

 It is notable that the D500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1200D does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D500 (unlike the 1200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D500 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 1200D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1200D was succeeded by the Canon 1300D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1200D Manual (free pdf) or the online Nikon D500 Manual.
+Further information on the features and operation of the 1200D and D500 can be found, respectively, in the Canon 1200D Manual (free pdf) or the online Nikon D500 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1200D and the Nikon D500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 1200D: